Do you know what you need to secure a college instructor job?

 Bring Your Subject Knowledge and Expertise!

 A college or university will be looking for a candidate with the appropriate credentials and degrees in teaching and the subject matter.
-They will also want a professor who has either had a minimum three years’ experience in teaching or several years of related professional experience in the field they will be teaching.
+They will also want a professor who has either had a minimum of three years’ experience in teaching or several years of related professional experience in the field they will be teaching.

 Additional items you needed to obtain a college instructor job